Central Washington University: Primate Behavior and Ecology program

 The Primate Behavior and Ecology program at Central Washington University offers the only baccalaureate degree in primatology in the world and the sole master's degree in primatology in the United States.
 The program focuses on non-invasive, observational research with nonhuman primates in field and captive settings.
 The program also offers the only Captive Primate Care Certificate in the United States and is affiliated with Chimpanzee Sanctuary Northwest.
 Faculty and students study across the entire primate order, collaborating with scientists and conducting research at sites around the world.
 Recent published work includes the impact of COVID-19 on mammals at tourism sites, the behavior of Tibetan macaques at the Valley of the Wild Monkeys in China, and the social networks of chimpanzees.
 The Primate Behavior graduate program is part of the Western Regional Graduate Program, through which student residents of 15 western states pay in-state tuition.

+Though the campus no longer houses live primates, the Chimpanzee and Human Communication Institute on the Ellensburg campus cared for Washoe, a notable cross-fostered chimpanzee from 1980-2007.